 The rest of the database setup, such as creation of tables and indexes, is performed automatically by iWD.

 After the iWD operational databases have been prepared, the iWD GAX Plugin component, the iWD Manager application and the iWD Runtime Nodes can be installed. iWD Manager runs on a Java application server. iWD Runtime Node is a stand-alone Java application.
-Both can installed and configured in release 8.5 by using Genesys Administrator Extension (GAX).
+In release 8.5, both should be installed manually and subsequently configured by using Genesys Administrator Extension (GAX).

 Refer to the Genesys Supported Operating Environment Reference Manual for a list of the Java application servers that are supported by iWD.